-With this in mind, I’ve put together a brief guide to help you get around Juneau, Skagway, and Ketchikan during your time in port.
-The following Skagway Alaska map, Ketchikan Alaska map, and map of Juneau will help you orient yourself and give you a head start when the cruise doors open to release you into the Alaskan wilds!
+With this in mind, I’ve put together a brief guide to help you get around during your time in port.
+The following maps of downtown Skagway, Ketchikan, and Juneau Alaska will help you orient yourself and give you a head start when the cruise doors open to release you into the Alaskan wilds!

 Ketchikan Alaska Map and Walking Guide

 Smaller than Juneau, but substantially more populated than Skagway, Ketchikan is a moderately-sized fishing port located along the southernmost reaches of the Inside Passage: If you’re northbound from Vancouver or Seattle, Ketchikan will likely be your first Alaskan stop.
 Situated on southwestern Revillagigedo Island, Ketchikan is a gateway both to stunning Misty Fjords National Monument and the fertile waters of the Northern Pacific, where many of Ketchikan’s seasonal residents spend extended stints fishing for salmon, krill, and crab.

 Ketchikan Alaska Map